Updated: Jun 27

 Poster my wall and Canva

-Don’t buy a motivational poster – make your own or better yet, have your students make them!
-Use canva, adobe spark, or poster my wall to create custom posters for your classroom.
+Don’t buy a motivational poster – make your own, or better yet, have your students make them!
+Use canva, adobe spark, or poster on my wall to create custom posters for your classroom.
 It will make your classroom colorful and exciting.
 Bonus!
 Students will love seeing their work displayed in the classroom.